ElisabettaT50/ElisabettaT50/README.md

 - 👯 I’m looking to collaborate on **weird ideas that might be helpful I guess**

-- 💬 Ask me about **ask me why coding while listening to punk music is a bad idea**
+- 💬 Ask me about **why coding while listening to punk music is a bad idea**

 - 📫 How to reach me **tacconellielisabetta50@gmail.com**